Czapataaaa/kabaw-sockets/README.md

 - submit in provided github link

 **⚠️ Important**: Do NOT fork this repository.
 Create your own independent repository for your React application.
+**⚠️ Important**: You are allowed to use any tools you deem necessary including generative AI, the only caveat is that you are able to understand any code you commit.

 **Good luck! 🚀**